Simultaneous focus on body, breathing, and mind may be just what the doctor ordered.

 How could this improve cardiovascular health?
 Getting into the various postures during a yoga session gently exercises the muscles.
 Anything that works your muscles is good for your heart and blood vessels.
 Activity also helps muscles become more sensitive to insulin, which is important for controlling blood sugar.
 The deep-breathing exercises help slow the breathing rate.
 Taking fewer but deeper breaths each minute temporarily lowers blood pressure and calms the sympathetic nervous system, which is responsible for generating stress hormones.
 The postures and deep breathing offer a kind of physical meditation that focuses and clears the mind.
 Meditation and the mindfulness of yoga have both been shown to help people with cardiovascular disease.

-Research into the connection between yoga and cardiovascular disease is still in its scientific infancy.
-Several dozen studies have explored the possible benefits of yoga for people with heart disease.
+The words "may," "might," "can," and "could" are liberally scattered throughout this article.
+That's because research into the connection between yoga and cardiovascular disease is still in its scientific infancy.
+Several dozen studies have explored the possible benefits of yoga for people with heart disease, but these trials are mostly small or lack the scientific rigor needed to show cause and effect.
 This body of work suggests that yoga may

 Several randomized controlled trials under way should help pin down what yoga can — and can't — do for people with cardiovascular disease.
 Even if all of the trials provide unequivocal support for yoga, keep in mind that it won't offer magical protection against heart disease or a cure for it.
 Instead, yoga could be a useful method for coping with cardiovascular disease.

 Beginning yoga can be a challenge.
 Attending a general yoga class populated by fit 30-somethings who expect a good workout can be a disheartening introduction.